 When a foster carer supports a parent and child placement, they simultaneously ensure the needs of the child are met and encourage the parent to develop the skills to look after their infant.
 The foster carer will keep logs about the progress of the parent and child, allowing local authorities to assess whether the parent has the ability to look after the child, or if the baby should be in foster care.
 In the past, placement in residential family centres was often the solution for this transition period in a baby’s life.
 In some cases, the decision to make such an arrangement comes as a request of the court.

 Make an enquiry...

-The purpose of the allowance is for the parent to learn how to financially handle the baby’s material needs.
+The purpose of the parent and child fostering allowance is for the parent to learn how to financially handle the baby’s material needs.
 This means that the allowance has to be reasonable enough so that the parent is able to continue to provide for these basic needs once they are able to live on their own with the baby.

 Decisions about the length of time the parent and child remain in care and the financial arrangement regarding the parent’s allowance are determined by the carer, the parent, the young parent’s social work, the supervising social worker, and any other professionals that may be involved in arranging the placement.

 Foster carers enable a parent to learn how to be independent with supervision and training in the parenting skills that they need to thrive in life.
 Living with foster families, the parents and children will undergo assessments and meetings with social workers who monitor the health and welfare of the foster family in placement, both parents and babies.